Sustainable Forestry

 Tree species: Cebo, Cedro Maria, Guapinol, Teak, Almendro, Roble Coral, Caobilla, Cocobolo, Laurel, Pilón, Caoba, Manú

 Botarrama, Guapinol, Laurel: These three tree species we often used in the reforestation of El Porvenir.
-The 363 hectares are located in the northwest of Costa Rica, near the canton of Upala, which is known for its volcanoes and lagoons.
+The 378 hectares are located in the northwest of Costa Rica, in the canton of Upala, which is known for its volcanoes and lagoons.
 In 2013, we took over the area of El Porvenir, where only a few trees remained from a once magnificent tropical forest.
 Citrus fruits were cultivated there for a long time, and cattle and dairy farming were practised.
 Accordingly, the land was barren and overgrazed when we acquired it – and we started to restore the forest there.

-FAST FACTS
+FACTS

 Location: Region “Alujuela”; canton “Upala”

-Size: 363ha
+Size: 378ha

 Subdivision: Finca Tajo, Finca Pina, Finca Montoya, Finca Chicho, Finca Chapulina, Finca Chandillo, Finca Canal